21 Day South Island Explorer Package

 Arrive in Christchurch, New Zealand’s Garden City.
 Collect your rental car from the airport, discover the city or relax in your Christchurch accommodation.

-Christchurch is a vibrant, energetic city where urban regeneration, creativity, and innovation thrive.
-Picture amazing street art, innovative projects, a booming hospitality scene and state-of-the-art architecture that is changing the way the city looks, feels and functions – all the while staying true to its heritage and traditional English feel.
+Christchurch is a vibrant, energetic city where urban regeneration, creativity, and innovation come to life.
+Picture amazing street art, innovative projects, a booming hospitality scene and state-of-the-art architecture that is changing the way the city looks, feels, and functions—all the while staying true to its heritage and traditional English feel.

 Stay 2 nights in Christchurch.